 The film is loaded with tension, but to my surprise, it’s also all shot beautifully.
-When Joe is on a mission, we don’t do see the smashing and bashing.
+We see the smashing and bashing when Joe is on a mission.
 The director here gives us enough understanding to know what Joe is doing each step of the way without showing us every detail.
 Other scenes are filmed creatively, allowing us to see Joe’s mind and thoughts.
-These scenes can come across like a dream sequence, and viewers might find this slow and tedious.
+These scenes can be like a dream sequence; viewers might find this slow and tedious.
 Others may lock into what we see of Joe’s world and be thankful for how much we see his personal life.
 I loved how original this film was.
-Showing different camera angles and Joe’s mind in depth only helped me to gain a greater understanding of the situation and the characters.
+Showing different camera angles and Joe’s mind in depth only helped me better understand the situation and the characters.
 Naturally, it’s these types of moments that also build the suspense!